tharnatoz/PokeKaio/README.md

 * ```>=``` greater or equal test

-You must set for each stat type and cp your value
+You must set each stat type and cp

 ```
 "filter": {